MishraSubash/MishraSubash.github.io/_posts/2016-09-07-VLOOKUP-Equipvalent-In-DAX.md

 ---
 layout: post
-title: VLOOKUP Equipment in DAX
+title: VLOOKUP Equivalent In DAX
 ---

 ## **RELATED and different types of LOOKUPVALUE () functions in DAX**